Static (DC Comics): DC Universe

-Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC universe.
-The being known as Dharma was able to use energies that he harnessed from Rift (upon that being's defeat in Worlds Collide) to merge the two universes, creating an entirely new continuity.
+In Final Crisis, Orion kills his father Darkseid, destabilizing the space-time continuum and threatening the existence of both the Dakotaverse and the mainstream DC universe.
+Dharma harnesses energy from the entity Rift to merge the two universes, creating an entirely new continuity.
 Only Dharma, Icon, and Superman are aware that Dakota and its inhabitants ever existed in a parallel universe.

 Dark Side Club

-In the buildup to the Final Crisis, the cosmic tyrant Darkseid hires the Terror Titans to capture Static, along with a number of the other Bang Babies in Dakota for use in the metahuman deathmatches in the Dark Side Club.
-During his tenure in captivity, Virgil is subjected to the Anti-Life Equation and entered into the tournaments, where he presumably kills a number of combatants.
-He quickly becomes the champion, and reigns undefeated for a time, though in the end, he proves hard to control.
-To Clock King's displeasure, he has to be restricted to the lower-levels where he is kept locked up and heavily sedated.
+In the prelude to Final Crisis, Darkseid hires the Terror Titans to capture Static, along with a number of other Bang Babies, for use in metahuman death matches in the Dark Side Club.
+During his tenure in captivity, Virgil is subjected to the Anti-Life Equation and entered into the tournaments.
+He quickly becomes champion and reigns undefeated for a time, though he proves difficult to control.
+To Clock King's displeasure, he has to be restricted to the lower levels, where he is kept locked up and heavily sedated.
 In an attempt to entice Rose Wilson and make a profit, Clock King releases Static and sets him against Rose in the ring.
-In the ring, the two have an intense fight where Static's lightning-fast attacks are able to injure Rose, even despite her precognition.
 After a drawn-out fight, Static emerges the winner, but briefly breaks free of control before being sedated once more.
-Static is eventually freed by Rose (albeit off panel) and takes his revenge against his former captors, electrocuting Lashina and her cohorts as they try to escape.
+Static is eventually freed by Rose and takes revenge against his former captors, electrocuting Lashina and her cohorts as they try to escape.
 He also briefly duels with fellow electricity-wielder Dreadbolt, defeating and binding him in metal along with the other Terror Titans.
 In his final appearance he's seen joining up with Miss Martian and Aquagirl, planning their next move.